-Major requires thirty (30) credits of specified Applied Chemistry courses along with one Level 2 or 3 elective (≥ 3 credits).
+Major requires thirty (31) credits of specified Applied Chemistry courses along with one Level 2 or 3 elective (\geq 3 credits).
 Ten (10) credits of prerequisite General Chemistry courses (CHEM2010, CHEM2011, CHEM2310 and CHEM2311) are also required.
+These prerequisite credits can contribute towards a minor in Chemistry.